Lucsantosg/CloudLogAnalysis/compliance.md

     You can use the [Log Collection API](https://console.bluemix.net/apidocs/948-ibm-cloud-log-collection-api?&language=node&env_id=ibm%3Ayp%3Aus-south#introduction){: new_window} or the [Log Collection CLI](/docs/services/CloudLogAnalysis/reference/log_analysis_cli_cloud.html#log_analysis_cli){: new_window} to delete logs manually from Log Collection.

     You can use the CLI to delete logs manually from Log Collection.
-For more information, see [bx logging log-delete by using the {{site.data.keyword.Bluemix_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs/deleting_logs_cloud.html#deleting_logs).
+For more information, see [ibmcloud logging log-delete by using the {{site.data.keyword.Bluemix_notm}} plugin](/docs/services/CloudLogAnalysis/how-to/manage-logs/deleting_logs_cloud.html#deleting_logs).

 If you change from a paid plan to the standard or lite plan, logs in Log Collection will be deleted in about one day.

 At any time, you can open a support ticket and request that all your data is deleted from Log Search and log Collection.
-For information about opening an IBM support ticket, see [Contacting support](https://www.{DomainName}/docs/support/index.html#contacting-support).
+For information about opening an IBM support ticket, see [Contacting support](/docs/get-support/howtogetsupport.html#getting-customer-support).